robin-ede/trial-library-rag/README.md

 -   **Strict Prompting**: The system prompt is designed to be strict about using only the provided context and citing sources (document name) to minimize hallucinations, which is critical in healthcare.
 -   **Evaluation**: Uses curated question-answer pairs with known ground truth for reliable measurement.
 Includes both Ragas metrics (faithfulness, answer relevancy, context precision) and custom domain-specific metrics (citation accuracy, retrieval recall).
 -   **Advanced Retrieval**: Implemented using a pipeline of **Hybrid Search** (BM25 + Vector) and **Multi-Query Expansion** (for improved recall).
+-   **Conversation History**: Implements query rewriting to handle follow-up questions by:
+    - Resolving pronouns (it, they, this, that) to specific entities from conversation history
+    - Rewriting follow-up questions as standalone queries for better retrieval
+    - Including last 3 conversation exchanges (6 messages) in generation context for coherent multi-turn dialogue
+    - Critical for clinical workflows where users explore complex topics through iterative questioning
 -   **Observability**: Integrated LangSmith for comprehensive cost tracking:
     - **LLM costs**: Tracked via `get_openai_callback()` for ChatOpenAI calls (gpt-4o-mini)
     - **Embedding costs**: Estimated for OpenAIEmbeddings calls (qwen/qwen3-embedding-8b) based on query length